bradyjcamp/readingnotes/102/CSS.md

 - Cascading Style Sheets is the icing on the cake.
 HTML is the structure / layers of the cake .
 - It is the language that describes how HTML elements will look and be displayed.
 - CSS is used to add color, shape, design, layout, and more custom features.
+- You can also move or `float: right;` pictures so text goes on the left and under.

 ## CSS Syntax